mrakgr/The-Spiral-Language/readme.md

 modules: a
 ```

 The way to compile a module is to have it open in the editor and then use `Spiral: Build File` from the command palette.
+In VS Code, the easiest way to bring it up is to press F1.
+It also keyed to Ctrl + Shift + P by default.

 Here is an example module `a.spi`: